-Sometimes what starts as a social experiment, for example smoking cannabis to be accepted as part of a social group or taking cocaine to perform more at work, can develop over time into an addiction.
-For others, they may be masking pain caused by trauma, abuse or grief.
+Sometimes what starts as a social experiment, for example smoking cannabis to be accepted as part of a social group or taking cocaine to perform better at work, can develop over time into an addiction.
+For others, they may be battling with pain caused by trauma, abuse or grief.

-People can become addicted to those feelings and sensations associated with drug consumption.
-In our experience, we have often seen people come to us for inpatient treatment with addiction to more than one drug.
+People can become addicted to those feelings and sensations associated with drug consumption and oftentimes, people seeking treatment are struggling with addiction to more than one drug.

-For some people taking certain medications can become addictive as well.
-When the drugs refer to recommended and prescribed medication, and when the medicine is taken as prescribed for a medical reason, occasional use is not harmful, and it cannot be considered drug abuse.
+Sometimes taking certain medications can become addictive as well.
+When drug consumption refers to medically recommended and prescribed medication, and when the medicine is taken for a medical reason and this occasional use is not harmful, this type of consumption is not considered “drug abuse”.

 Drug abuse is considered to be a problem when a person begins to take prescribed or non-prescribed drugs to change their mental or physical state.
-Consuming prescribed medication for reasons other than medically prescribed is considered drug misuse and can cause addiction and other side effects.
+Consuming prescribed medication for reasons other than what they are medically prescribed for, is considered drug misuse and can cause addiction and severe, unintended side effects.

-We know that long-term drug use can be very difficult to recover from, and if the brain is damaged it can be much harder for a person to focus on their recovery and get pleasure from the everyday things in life.
+Long-term drug use can be very difficult to recover from.
+If the brain is damaged, it can be much harder for a person to focus on their recovery and get pleasure from the everyday things in life.